 Jud Yaski is an adventure veteran with over 22 years of international travel, extreme sports, and corporate hospitality under his belt.
-Jud has traveled through Cambodia for the last 10 years.
-His love for this country and its peoples, along with inside knowledge of this magical place are reflected in the extraordinary adventures he will be sharing with you.
+Jud has traveled throughout South East Asia, Hawaii and South America for the last 20 years.
+His love for these countries and its peoples, along with inside knowledge through months of travel to each location are reflected in the extraordinary adventures he will be sharing with you.

 Siem Reap, Cambodia